Reference Integrity Guide

 Next step

-If references are your biggest source of breakage, continue with how Unity YAML works or review changes through object-level context on the tool page.
+If references are your biggest source of breakage, continue with how to add Unity asset merge checks to CI or review changes through object-level context on the MergeSight page.